 In 2014 the Royal Mint released the first lunar coin from their Shēngxiào Collection.
 The 2014 Year of the Horse coin featured a plain edge with an engraving of a horse which combined British and Chinese culture on the reverse.
 Unfortunately, a number of dies became mixed up and two types of mules were struck: the Britannia mule and the Lunar mule.
-The Britannia mule combined the plain edge obverse from the lunar coin with the denticled reverse from the Britannia.
-The Lunar mule combined the denticled obverse from the Britannia with the Lunar horse plain edge reverse.
+The Britannia mule combined the plain edge obverse from the lunar coin with the denticle reverse from the Britannia.
+The Lunar mule combined the denticle obverse from the Britannia with the Lunar horse plain edge reverse.
 It is estimated that 17,000 Britannia mules exist.
 They are highly sought after by coin collectors who will pay a considerable amount to add them to their collection.

 British Bullion Coins - The Britannia and The Sovereign

 This guide and its content is copyright of Chard (1964) Ltd - © Chard (1964) Ltd 2024.
 All rights reserved.
 Any redistribution or reproduction of part or all of the contents in any form is prohibited.